hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="postauthtokencreaterolename"></a>
 # **PostAuthTokenCreateRoleName**
-> void PostAuthTokenCreateRoleName (string roleName)
+> void PostAuthTokenCreateRoleName (string roleName, string format = null, TokenCreateRequest tokenCreateRequest = null)

 This token create path is used to create new tokens adhering to the given role.